 HTML sitemaps are user-friendly files that list all the content on your website.
 For example, you’ll typically find one of these sitemaps in a site’s footer.
 Scroll all the way down on Apple.com, and you will find this, an HTML sitemap:

 This sitemap enables visitors to navigate your website easily.
 It acts as a general directory, and it can positively influence your SEO and provide a solid user-experience (UX).

 In contrast, an XML sitemap contains a list of all the essential pages on your website.
 You submit this document to search engines so they can crawl and index your content more effectively:

 Keep in mind that we’ll be referring to XML documents when we talk about sitemaps in this article.
+There are many sitemap plugins available that can help you create the XML files that you need to submit to search engines.
 We also recommend checking out our guide to creating an XML sitemap, so you have the document ready for different search engines.

 2. Google Search Console

 If you’d like to focus your SEO efforts on Google, the Google Search Console is an essential tool to master:

 In the console, you can access an Index Coverage report, which tells you which pages have been indexed by Google and highlights any issues during the process.
 Here you can analyze problem URLs and troubleshoot them to make them “indexable”.